abadger/stellarmagnate/docs/events.rst

     :kwarg severity: Optional value that tells whether the message is merely informational or informs the error of some error.
 The message_win will display more severe messages with special highlighting.

+.. py:function:: ui.urwid.order_info(commodity: string, price: int)

+    Emitted to inform the transaction dialog what commodity and price the user is interested in.

+    :arg string commodity: Name of the commodity to buy or sell
+    :arg int price: Price of the commodity